 Over 400 music professionals attended the UK’s Royal Philharmonic Society Music Awards ceremony, during which Québec conductor Yannick Nézet-Séguin was singled out for the 2009 Young Artists prize.

-Pierre Arcand, Minister of International Relations and Minister Responsible for La Francophonie, will be meeting with key political and economic stakeholders in Chicago on May 14 and 15, in line with the Government of Québec's new US strategy, which is currently being developed.
-This will be Mr. Arcand’s third visit south of the border and his first to the state of Illinois, Québec’s seventh largest trading partner in the US.
+Pierre Arcand, Minister of International Relations and Minister Responsible for La Francophonie, met with key political and economic stakeholders in Chicago on May 14 and 15, in line with the Government of Québec's new US strategy, which is currently being developed.
+This was Mr. Arcand’s third visit south of the border and his first to the state of Illinois, Québec’s seventh largest trading partner in the US.

 On May 8, Pierre Arcand, Minister of International Relations and Minister responsible for La Francophonie, took part in the signing ceremony for an agreement between Montréal International and the World Anti-Doping Agency (WADA), under which WADA will keep its secretariat in Montréal until 2021.

 On May 18 and 19, the Minister of Natural Resources and Wildlife and Minister responsible for the Bas-Saint-Laurent region, Claude Béchard, carried out an important green electricity mission to Hartford and Groton, Connecticut.

 At the regular meeting of Francophone partners held in conjunction with the Cannes Film Festival, representatives from Québec (SODEC - Society for the development of cultural industries), Canada (Téléfilm Canada), the French Community of Belgium, France, Luxembourg and Switzerland approved an agreement in principle to establish a Francophone film development fund.
 The purpose of the fund is to foster the flow of investments in French-language feature-length fiction co-productions.